- Operating system

 RoboFont uses the Adobe FDK internally to generate OpenType fonts.
-The latest release of RoboFont (3.0b) embeds version 2.5.65590 of the FDK.
+The latest release of RoboFont (3.1) embeds version 2.5.65590 of the FDK.
 The latest beta release embeds version 2.5.65590.

-Users can choose to use their locally installed version of the Adobe FDK instead of the embedded one.
+It’s possible to use a locally installed version of the Adobe FDK instead of the embedded one.
 See Miscellaneous Preferences.

 RoboFont can open OpenType fonts, with a few limitations (for example, OpenType features cannot be imported in editable format).
 WOFF fonts are also supported.